 2013 Pilot project, using 20 Virtual Doctors and Fizzbook computers, launched in six rural health centres in partnership with the Ministry of Health, Zambia

-2015 Development and launch of our bespoke telemedicine software, specifically designed for rural Zambia, and the use of smartphones
+2015 Development and launch of our bespoke telemedicine app, specifically designed for rural Zambia, and the use of smartphones

 2016 Expansion of service in Zambia